malwarebo/go_service/db/README.md

 # Database Setup Instructions

 This document explains how to set up the PostgreSQL database for the Gopay payment orchestration system.
+We use GORM as our ORM for database operations.

 ## Prerequisites